Simone Alberghini

 Simone Alberghini (born 16 April 1973) is an Italian operatic baritone, known especially for his interpretations of belcanto operas of Mozart and Rossini.

 Career

-Born in Bologna, Italy, Alberghini began singing at a very young age pop music and jazz.
-He started then studying operatic singing with tenor Oslavio di Credico at first, then with the pianist and conductor Leone Magiera and with the baritone Carlo Meliciani.
+Born in Bologna, Italy, Alberghini began singing pop music and jazz at a very young age.
+He then started studying operatic singing with tenor Oslavio di Credico at first, then with the pianist and conductor Leone Magiera and with the baritone Carlo Meliciani.

 In 1993 he made his debut as Lorenzo in Bellini's I Capuleti e i Montecchi at the Teatro Regio of Turin.

-In 1994 he won the first prize at the international Operalia competition, organised by Plácido Domingo in Mexico City.
+In 1994 he won first prize at the international Operalia competition, organised by Plácido Domingo in Mexico City.